International Microbiology - The Official Journal of the Spanish Society for Microbiology

 Dartmouth Digital Commons Citation

 Khan, Wajiha; Bernier, Steve P.; Kuchma, Sherry L.; Hammond, John H.; Hasan, Fariha; and O'Toole, George A., "Aminoglycoside Resistance of Pseudomonas Aeruginosa Biofilms Modulated by Extracellular Polysaccharide" (2010).
-Open Dartmouth: Published works by Dartmouth faculty.
+Dartmouth Scholarship.
 3644.